Spatial meshing for general Bayesian multivariate models: Applications Supplement

 \subsection{Latent process sampler efficiency in multi-type data}

-We use the same setup of Section \ref{appx:sim750}, choosing $\lambda_1 \in \{2.5, 12.5 \}$, for each of the following pairs of outcome types: $\{ (\text{Gaussian}, \text{Poisson}), (\text{Neg.
+The analysis in the previous section models both outcomes as Poisson counts.
+In this section, we use the same setup and $\lambda_1 \in \{2.5, 12.5 \}$, but consider the following pairs of outcome types: $\{ (\text{Gaussian}, \text{Poisson}), (\text{Neg.
 Binomial}, \text{Binomial}), (\text{Neg.
-Binomial}, \text{Poisson}) \}$, for a total of 1500 datasets, of which 500 include a Binomial or Gaussian outcome, 1000 include a Poisson or Neg.
+Binomial}, \text{Poisson}) \}$, for a total of 1500 datasets, of which 500 include a Binomial or Gaussian outcome and 1000 include a Poisson or Neg.
 Binomial outcome.
-We fix all unknowns ($\bLambda$, $\phi_1$, $\phi_2$) to their true values except for the latent process, as we are interested in purely comparing sampling methods for $\bw(\cdot)$.
+Because we target a comparison of posterior sampling efficiency in integrating out the latent spatial effects via MCMC, we fix all unknowns ($\bLambda$, $\phi_1$, $\phi_2$) to their true values except for the latent process.
 For each dataset, we calculate ESS/s for samples of $\bw(\bl_i)$, $\bl_i = 1, \dots n $.
 After computing the median ESS/s as a summary efficiency measure for each dataset, we compute the mean of this measure over all datasets.
 Efficiency summary results are reported in Table \ref{tab:samplers_efficiency}.
-Comparisons based on RMSPE and coverage about $\eta_j(\bl), j=1,2$ are in Table \ref{tab:samplers_predict}
+We also report each method's RMSPE and coverage about $\eta_j(\bl), j=1,2$ in Table \ref{tab:samplers_predict}.
+SiMPA is again more efficient than other methods in integrating out the spatial effects, while matching or outperforming them in out-of-sample inference about model parameters.